 In late August, 2014, Denali National Park and Preserve hosted a week-long “Intensive” learning program for all 57 high school students in the Denali Borough.
 Students spent the week engaged – hands-on – in the complexities of how and why the National Park Service works to preserve and protect Denali.
 Read more

-In the winter of 2013-2014, a Denali education ranger and Alaska Geographic educators teleported themselves via Skype into 3rd through 6th grade classrooms across the United States to present fun, standards-based science lessons on sled dog adaptations and the geology of Mt.
+Every winter, Denali education rangers teleport themselves into 1st through 6th grade classrooms across the United States to present fun, standards-based science lessons on sled dog adaptations and the geology of Mt.
 McKinley.
-The educators Skyped with 2,757 students in 24 states.
+The educators reach thousands of students in dozens of states per year.
 Read more